Keatley Creek archaeological site: Location

 The Keatley Creek site (Borden Number EeRl-7) is an archaeological excavation site in southwestern British Columbia, Canada, and is located within the traditional territory of the St'at'imc First Nation.
 The site is situated on the British Columbia Plateau(also known as the Plateau of the Interior Pacific Northwest), about 25 km upstream on the Fraser River from Lillooet, the closest town.
 It lies within the Glen Fraser ranchlands in what is called the Middle Fraser Canyon or "Mid-Fraser", between the St'at'imc communities of Xaxlip (Fountain) and Ts'kwaylacw (Pavilion).

 Keatley Creek is "...nestled in a small basin at the back edge of a Pleistocene river terrace, where [the terrace] meets the mountain slope, over 1200 ft.
 (360 m) above the Fraser River" on terrain described as "benchlands above the [...] gorge".
-The village was close to many other small and medium communities including the down-river villages of Seton Lake (EeRl-21), Lillooet, Bridge River (EeRl-4), Fountain, and Bell (EeRk-4), as well as, upriver, Pavilion, McKay Creek (EfRl-3 and EfRl-13), Chicken Gully (EfRl-5), Kelly Creek (or Pełtêqet) (EfRk-1 and EfRl-25), and Cavanaugh Creek (or Łenłan'iten) (EfRl-4).
-Several of these villages (including Lillooet, Fountain and Pavilion) have now been destroyed.
+The village was close to many other small and medium communities including the downriver villages of Seton Lake (EeRl-21), Lillooet, Bridge River (EeRl-4), Fountain, and Bell (EeRk-4), as well as the upriver villages of Pavilion, McKay Creek (EfRl-3 and EfRl-13), Chicken Gully (EfRl-5), Kelly Creek (or Pełtêqet) (EfRk-1 and EfRl-25), and Cavanaugh Creek (or Łenłan'iten) (EfRl-4).
+Several of these villages (including Lillooet, Fountain, and Pavilion) have now been destroyed.
 Of the remaining Plateau pithouse tradition village settlements in the Mid-Fraser region, only the Kelly Creek and Keatley Creek sites have more than one hundred depressions.